Hattix.co.uk PC Hardware Collection

 The board does not use B85's onboard ethernet, and has a jumper to hard-disable Intel Management Engine.
 This is very, very typically China.
 They do not want American spyware at all, and Intel's built in Ethernet has a direct link to the Management Engine which can be used even when the system is powered down.
 Networking is handled by a Realtek 8168 MAC and 8111 PHY, the actual chip is off under the I/O shield housing, just visible to the left of a crystal oscillator by the RAM slot.

-VRMs are four dual-output and with a moderately sized heatsink, and tiny fan to actively cool them.
+VRMs are eight dual-output and with a moderately sized heatsink, and tiny fan to actively cool them.
 A spare fan is in the package with the motherboard, and a connector for a second tiny fan is given.
 I wouldn't doubt this motherboard's ability to power 150 watt CPUs, but above that may be a stretch.

 Audio is handled by another Realtek, this time the ALC897.
 There are no buffering capacitors near it, so I wouldn't expect an amazing job to be done here, but it'll drive small loads like speakers (which have their own amplifier) perfectly.
 It likely wouldn't do a great job with good headphones.
 The ALC897 is on the lower left of the motherboard.
 Audio outputs, like the audio implementation, are rudimentary.
 There's a line in, line out, and mic in.
 These can be re-tasked.